tablelandnetwork/weeknotes/README.md

 ## What to Expect

-Read the latest here: [https://substack](https://tableland.substack.com/).
+Read the latest here: [Weeknotes Substack](https://tableland.substack.com/).

 In our Weeknotes, you'll find: